 This post is not intended to be a guide on how you can build self-confidence.
-Instead, it offers a self-assessment of how I do.
+Instead, it offers a self-assessment of how I did.
 It is a catalog of my personal processes and the manner in which I approach this complex topic.
-I believe that I can only share my methods and experiences, but I cannot give you advice.
+I believe that I can only share my methods and experiences, but I cannot give you advice on building self-confidence.
 This is because we might differ in terms of age, sex, geographic location, or religion.

 Moreover, I don’t want to take on the narrative used by Mark Manson’s work.
 He is the life coach behind the highly popular self-help book called “The subtle art of not giving a f*ck”.
 In his book, he uses an excellent quote.
 It reads:

 “They call themselves life coaches and charge money to help others.
 They do this even though they’re only twenty-five years old, and haven’t accomplished anything substantial in their lives.”Mark Manson